 The Cowza-Ward trend expresses mineralisation over 31 kilometres, encompassing the poorly defined and shallow drilling at Celia, Cowza, Mizina and Ward.
-Based on the work completed by Strickland to date, these prospects have similar geological characteristics to the Millrose gold resource which is situated approximately 20 kilometres along strike to the south.
-All four prospects are considerably under-explored.
+Based on the work completed by Strickland to date, these prospects have similar geological characteristics to the Millrose gold resource with all four prospects being considerably under-explored.